-Applicants with degrees from countries other than the United States must have their international transcripts evaluated by a NACES (http://www.naces.org/members.html) approved agency.
-Applicants must assume all responsibility for fees associated with testing and evaluating.
-All required credentials must be on file in the Office of Admissions before an applicant can be admitted to the program.
+Applicants with degrees from countries other than the U.S. must have their credentials evaluated through the GSU Office of Admissions to determine eligibility for admission.
+Applicants must assume all responsibility for fees associated with testing.
+All required credentials must be on file in the Office of Admissions, as well as sent through NursingCAS before an applicant can be admitted to the program.
+All applications are completed through NursingCAS.
+For questions about the NursingCAS process, please contact